Modern Political Economy Think Tank

 Capital Markets & Political Behavior

-We study how political polarization, partisan identity, and sociopolitical branding shape stock returns, investor expectations, and equity risk premia.
+How political polarization, partisan identity, and sociopolitical branding shape stock returns, investor expectations, and equity risk premia.

 • Culture war controversies and market reaction